gvessio/SignatureKinematics/README.md

 This repository contains the weights of a neural network model that estimates kinematic and dynamic features from online signature trajectories.
 The model is designed to mimic the capabilities of a UR5e robotic arm by using a multilayer perceptron (MLP)-based neural network to estimate angular positions, angular velocities, and force torques from the signature trajectory (x(t), y(t)).

-The paper detailing this work is currently under review.

 ## Introduction

 An online signature is typically represented by the parametric equations of its trajectory, denoted as (x(t), y(t)), which are captured when the signing tool contacts the digital surface.
 Signatures are a physiological biometric trait used in applications like access control, document forgery detection, and legal scenarios.